 Just like working together in a meeting room, digital collaboration from your desk chair at home has its advantages and disadvantages.
 The ice breakers described here will help you to make your next online workshop interactive and create space for a productive working environment.
 It is important to let all participants have their say right at the start of the workshop.
 Breakout sessions, discussions in small groups and activating exercises will help you to connect the group and maintain engagement.

-What questions do you have for Oliver?
-We look forward to your comment.
-Are you interested in online marketing?
-Then follow Raidboxes on Twitter, Facebook, LinkedIn or via our newsletter.
+What questions do you have about Oliver?
+We appreciate your comment.
+For more insights on WordPress, web design or online business, follow Raidboxes on Facebook or LinkedIn – or subscribe to our newsletter.